Washing silk may seem intimidating, but it's actually fairly easy. Read on to learn everything you need to know about washing and drying silk!

 Colorfastness

-Before a Washed Silk Fabric can be sold, must test it for colorfastness.
+Washed Silk Fabric can be sold, must test it for colorfastness.
 This helps in ensuring that the dyes used will not run when the fabric is washed.
 For a retailer or wholesaler, this is important because it prevents the company from losing customers who would otherwise be dissatisfied with a garment that faded after washing.

 Silk is delicate and should be handled with kid gloves.
 It is not recommended for putting in the laundry machine, but can be hand washed.
 For this, mix cold or lukewarm water with a small amount of gentle liquid detergent that is marked for delicates.